JamFox/docs.jamfox.dev/docs/content/food/coffee.md

 6. Start a timer, and immediately place the piston piece into the top of the brewer, about 1cm in
 7. Wait 2 minutes (but you may go up to 8-10 minutes)
 8. Holding the brewer and the piston, gently swirl the brewer
-9. Wait 30 seconds
+9. Wait 30s
-10. Press gently all the way (should take 30-60 seconds)
+10. Press gently all the way (should take 30-60s)

 ### Inverted AeroPress